About our Village

 Solva Memorial Hall

-Solva Memorial Hall is approaching its centenary in 2022.
+Solva Memorial Hall celebrated its centenary in 2022.
 It is owned by the community and run by a Management Committee, in partnership with Solva Community Council.
 Recently painted and adorned with mosaics made by our community, it is available to hire for events and celebrations.
 It also has Wi-Fi, a projector and sound system.
 More details can be found on its website.